Living in a Residence Hall

 What type to music do you each prefer?

 All of these things, and many more, need to be discussed.
 The most important aspect of developing a positive relationship with your roommate is effective communication.
 Make a commitment to talk to each other when issues or situations arise.
-RAs may facilitate the roommate agreement process at the first floor meeting.
 We suggest you make an initial attempt to start with the above questions, perhaps over your first meal together in the dining hall.
-Then, we suggest you commit to have a monthly one/one meeting, perhaps over a meal or even a pizza delivered to your room to review how it's going.
-This would be a regular time that the two of you can communicate openly about concerns, issues, etc. And please know your Resident Assistant can be a helpful resource along the way if you want to bounce off concerns first to make sure you are not over reacting to something.
-Ask our R.A.s to role play it out with you if you want.
-But we truly think most of you will enjoy getting to know your new roommate.
+Then, we suggest you commit to have a monthly discussion to review how it's going.
+This would be a regular time that the two of you can communicate openly about concerns, issues, etc. And please know your Resident Assistant can be a helpful resource along the way if you want to voice concerns first to make sure you are not over reacting to something.
+Ask our R.A.s to role play with you if you want.
+We truly think most of you will enjoy getting to know your new roommate.
 Many of you may become lifelong friends, even if that seems furthest from reality at your initial meeting!